Best Link Prospecting Tools for 2025: Top Expert Picks

 Features and Functionality

-The BuzzMarker Chrome extension lets you instantly add prospects while browsing, grabbing details like email addresses, social links, and domain authority.
-Once you’ve built a list, you can send personalized email sequences with automated follow-ups, all tracked in BuzzStream.
+One-Click Contact Capture (Browser Extension): This lets you instantly add prospects while browsing, grabbing details like email addresses, social links, and domain authority.

 Who It’s Best for